Blossom End Rot: Causes, Prevention, and Treatment

 This post may contain affiliate links.
 Read my full disclosure here.

-four tomatoes with blossom end rot
+four tomatoes with varying degrees of blossom end rot

 Blossom end rot is caused by the tomato plant not being able to get enough calcium to the developing fruit.
+This doesn’t always mean your soil lacks calcium.
+The calcium just isn’t getting where it needs to go when it needs to get there.

 Why don’t the plants get enough calcium to the fruit?